frankp-0/HAUDI_workflow/README.md

 output | description
 --- | ---
-lanc_files | An array of .lanc output files corresponding to lanc_output_files
+lanc_files | An array of .lanc output files with the same prefix as the PLINK2 input

 ## make_fbm